gchq/Gaffer/store-implementation/parquet-store/README.md

 ## Properties file

-The `ParquetStoreProperties` class contains all properties relating to the configuration of the `ParquetStore`.
+The `ParquetProperties` class contains all properties relating to the configuration of the `ParquetStore`.
 It can be created from a properties file.
 It has sensible defaults for all parameters but users may want to tune these properties to suit their data.
 The following properties can be set:

 - `spark.master`: The string that sets what mode to run Spark in.
 By default, if Spark is installed on the machine it will use Spark's defaults, otherwise it will run in local mode using all available threads;
 - `parquet.data.dir`: The file path to save the graph files under, by default this will be a relative path \<current path\>/parquet_data;